 The “free ride” myth is the foundation for many of the other myths and owes its genesis to s.
 91(24) of the British North America Act 1867 when fiduciary duty for "Indians, and Lands reserved for the Indians" was assumed by the Canadian Parliament.

 Eventually, fiduciary duty will disappear as it has in cases such as the Nisga’a Final Agreement where there are no bands, no reserves, there are no status or non-status Indians.
-It is a place where the Crown does not have fiduciary duty because the Indian Act is gone.
+It is a place where the Crown does not have a fiduciary duty because the Indian Act is gone.

 For the reserves that are still under the Indian Act, the federal government is responsible for providing programs and services that most non-Indigenous communities in Canada receive from provincial and municipal levels of government.
 In other words, the same services are provided but just through different levels of government.